 New Student Checklist

-- Campus Mailbox: If you are a full-time student you will be assigned a campus mailbox.
-Stop by the post office in the lower level of Murray-Herrick Campus Center (MHC) to get the box number and combination.
-Check your mailbox regularly.
+- Campus Mailbox: Stop by the post office in the lower level of Murray-Herrick Campus Center to get your mailbox assignment and combination.